docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 ----

+.. _universals/sweetpea-suites.pixel-format-suite:

 Pixel Format Suite
 ================================================================================

 See the table of supported pixel formats.
 GetBlackForPixelFormat returns the minimum (black) value for a given pixel format.
 GetWhiteForPixelFormat returns the maximum (white) value for a given pixel format.
 Pixel types like YUYV actually contain a group of two pixels to specify a color completely, so the data size returned in this case will be 4 bytes (rather than 2).
 This call does not support MPEG-2 planar formats.

 ConvertColorToPixelFormattedData converts an BGRA/ARGB value into a value of a different pixel type.
 These functions are not meant to convert entire frames from one colorspace to another, but may be used to convert a single color value from a filter color picker or transition border.
-To convert frames between pixel formats, see the Image Processing Suite.
+To convert frames between pixel formats, see the :ref:`universals/sweetpea-suites.image-processing-suite`.

 New in Premiere Pro 4.0.1, ``MAKE_THIRD_PARTY_CUSTOM_PIXEL_FORMAT_FOURCC()`` defines a custom pixel format.

 ----

+.. _universals/sweetpea-suites.playmod-overlay-suite:

 Playmod Overlay Suite
 ================================================================================